AlexeySmolyaninov/tkt-tsoha-project-ordi/README.md

   - NEXT: Implementation of creation of a new project with the subtasks

 - **April 04 2021**:

   - New: withdraw from wallet, view transaction in wallet, create projects under "Services by me", list projects in "Services by me"
   - Next: add tasks to project, update project and tasks

+- **April 11 2021**:
+  - New: Service provider can manage tasks under the project, Client can view his order projects as well look at the tasks of the project, Client can complete the payment, Client or Service Provider can hide the Project once it Done + Payed.
+  - Next: Implement Chat functionality under the project